ruixingw/parmhess/parmhess.rst

 2. :code:`-q` :code:`--quiet` Normally, messages will be both printed on the screen and write in a :code:`.tsubasa` file.
 Specify this argument to remove the messages on the screen (can be used with :code:`&` to work at background).

-3. :code:`-nc` :code:`--nocalc` If the program has successfully run once already and files in :code:`hffiles` folder exists, this argument just read these files and give the results quickly (normally for debug purpose).
+3. :code:`-nc` :code:`--nocalc` (For debug purpose) If the program has successfully run once already and files in :code:`hffiles` folder exists, this argument just read these files and give the results quickly.

 An example is shown as follow: